angela1C/AppliedDBDoodle/appDB_notes/mongodb.md

 ### Document
 - A **document** is a record in a MongoDB collection and the basic unit of data in MongoDB.
-- Documents are analogous to JSON objects or records in an RDBMS
+- Documents are analogous to JSON objects or records in an relational database

 ```json
 {